-On 13th October 2022 the Proposer presented a draft Variation of the IGT159 to the Workgroup.
-The Panel then considered and [accepted/rejected] the variation on 28th October 2022.
-The timetable above reflects the journey of this Modification since the draft Variation was priested to Workgroup.
+On 13th October 2022 the Proposer presented a draft Variation Request to the IGT159 Workgroup.
+The Panel then considered and accepted the variation on 28th October 2022.
+The timetable above reflects the journey of this Modification since the draft Variation was presented to Workgroup.